openhab/openhab-google-assistant/README.md

 ## Limitations & Known Issues

 * Sometimes the Account Linkage needs to be done twice and repeated
-* Currently there is support for any switchable device (light, plug etc.)
-* Thermostats are implemented and further functionality is being added
 * Google Assistant does not respond to querying the current brightness of an item
 * More Unit Test & Integration Test will be added soon